-Employees who are age 60 or above and have completed ten (10) years of service at Arkansas Tech University may retire and have their health insurance premium paid by Arkansas Tech University until the retiree reaches Medicare eligibility age.
+Employees who are age 60 or above and have completed ten (10) years of service at Arkansas Tech University may retire and be eligible to receive the same health insurance benefit options as current employees until the retiree reaches Medicare eligibility age.
 All employer contributions will then cease.
 Also a partial premium is paid for life insurance.
 All other family insurance coverage is the responsibility of the retiree.

 As is the case with all other benefits, this is subject to continuing approval by the Board of Trustees.
-Arkansas Tech University reserves the right to amend, revise, supplement, or rescind any policies or portion of the handbook from time to time as it deems appropriate, in its sole and absolute discretion.
+Arkansas Tech University specifically reserves the right to amend, revise, supplement, or rescind any policies or portion of the handbook from time to time as it deems appropriate, in its sole and absolute discretion.